-Dr. Caraballo is the Founding Director of the Maurice A. Ferré Institute for Civic Leadership and an Associate Teaching Professor in the Department of Public Policy and Administration in the Steven J. Green School of International and Public Affairs at Florida International University (FIU).
+Dr. Agatha Caraballo is the Founding Director of the Maurice A. Ferré Institute for Civic Leadership and an Associate Teaching Professor in the Department of Public Policy and Administration at the Steven J. Green School of International and Public Affairs at Florida International University (FIU).
 She is also an Affiliate Faculty in the African and African-Diaspora Studies program and the Master of Arts in Global Affairs degree program.

 She is a Past Chair and former Treasurer of the Section for Women in Public Administration (SWPA) for the American Society for Public Administration (ASPA), as well as a past President of the ASPA South Florida Chapter.
 Dr. Caraballo also served as the inaugural Director of Teaching for the Black Faculty Association at FIU.
 She is proud to have organized numerous professional development events related to public service and leadership and to be recognized for exceptional teaching, mentorship, and service with several awards.
 Her online classes have received Quality Matters certification, a nationally recognized benchmark for high-quality distance education.